 Prequalification and pre-approval can boost your confidence and make house hunting easier - but it's important to understand when to do which.

-Mortgage prequalification is a simple assessment of whether your debt-to-income ratio fits U.S. Bank guidelines for home loans.
+Mortgage prequalification is an assessment of whether your debt-to-income ratio fits U.S. Bank guidelines for home loans.
 It also provides an estimate of how much you may be able to borrow - a good first step in your house-hunting journey.

 While this number is informative, keep in mind how much you may qualify to borrow is often more than how much you can afford to spend on your new home and still have money left over for the other important things in your lifeâ€¦ like furniture for your new home.